Peanut Butter Frozen Hot Chocolate

 That’s when I got the idea to make a frozen hot chocolate by blending in some ice, just like a frappuccino but without the buzz.

 However, I wasn’t going to stop at chocolate.
 Nope, I was going to add chocolate’s best friend – peanut butter.

-Peanut Butter Frozen Hot Chocolate topped off with homemade peanut butter whipped cream.
+Peanut Butter Frozen Hot Chocolate topped off with peanut butter whipped cream.

 Now this is a summer drink with ice I can get behind.